cnidaire/Master1_Internship/notes/dada2/notes_on_dada2.md

 We don't have to check for every file (just a couple), there is usually not much variation from sample to sample.

-Usually, the quality of the reverse sequence is rather bad compared to the forward, that's why we will have to trimm it more.
-However, we have to make sure that the Forward and reverse sequences are overlaping (at the very least 20 bp for DADA2 to successfully merge sequences).
+Usually, the quality of the reverse sequence is rather bad compared to the forward, that's why we will have to trim it more.
+However, we have to make sure that the Forward and reverse sequences are overlapping (at the very least 20 bp for DADA2 to successfully merge sequences).

+We usually remove the first 10 nucleotides with *trimleft=10* because there is a drop of quality and because it contains the primers that will be annoying for later.

 ```R
 # Create a new file path to store filtered and trimmed reads